mwvgroup/pittgoogle-user-demos/cloud-run/README.md

 alert_out_pulled.dict
 ```

-## Example 3: Deploy to Cloud Run and test the module
+## Example 4: Deploy to Cloud Run and test the module

-This example shows how to containerize the classification code in [main.py](SuperNNova/main.py) and deploy it Cloud Run, then test the module end to end.
+This example shows how to containerize the classification code in [main.py](tutorial/SuperNNova/main.py) and deploy it Cloud Run, then test the module end to end.
 You should be sure to test the code locally before doing this (see previous examples).

-This example uses the `alert` obtained in the Setup section and the pre-written code in the [SuperNNova directory](SuperNNova/) that is included in this repo.
+This example uses the `alert` obtained in Example 1 and the pre-written code in the [SuperNNova directory](tutorial/SuperNNova) that is included in this repo.
 The code includes the following notable files:

 - *main.py* : Used in the examples above.